mikebarile/Lane-Detection/README.md

 ### Methodology

-The lane detection pipeline consists of several steps:
+The lane detection pipeline consists of five steps:
-##1.
-Convert the image to grey scale
+## 1. Convert the image to grey scale

 ![alt text][greyScale]
-##2.
-Use Canny edge detection to create a new image in which edges are highlighted
+## 2. Use Canny edge detection to create a new image in which edges are highlighted

 ![alt text][edges]
-##3.
-Apply an image mask in order to focus on the portion of the image where lanes could exist
+## 3. Apply an image mask in order to focus on the portion of the image where lanes could exist

 ![alt text][maskedEdges]
-##4.
-Determine Hough Lines based on image mask and draw lines onto blank image
+## 4. Determine Hough Lines based on image mask and draw lines onto blank image

 ![alt text][lineImage]
-##5.
-Draw the lines onto the original image
+## 5. Draw the lines onto the original image

 ![alt text][lineEdges]

 ### Reflection